-A lot has changed over the last 20 years.
-A couple of decades ago smartphones weren’t so smart, social media didn’t run our lives and quite simply we relied significantly less on technology.
-Our day to day lives and how everyone ran their businesses was necessarily slower.
+Our lives have changed drastically over the last 20 years.
+A couple of decades ago smartphones weren’t so smart, social media didn’t run our lives, and quite simply, we relied significantly less on technology.
+Our day-today lives and business operations were necessarily slower.

-Not anymore.
+Today, our lives are much different than they used to be.
 We live in an era where we have access to huge amounts of data at the click of a button.
-Need to find out something?
-Fire up your browser or talk to your phone, and you’ll have an answer in seconds.
+When you want to find out something, just fire up your browser or talk to your phone and you’ll get an answer in seconds.

-This accessibility to information has made it possible for smaller law firms to be significantly more efficient in the process of preparing cases.
+This accessibility to information and new legal research software programs have made it possible for smaller law firms to be significantly more efficient in the process of preparing cases.
 You are no longer limited by the size of your staff to find and stay up to date on the information you need.

-This article will go over 4 legal research tools that can help you conduct your legal research more efficiently and cost-effectively in 2020.
+This article will go over 7 online legal research services that can help you conduct your legal research more efficiently and cost-effectively in 2021.

 Casetext is a web-based legal research tool that separates itself from LexisNexis and Westlaw by focusing on accuracy, a friendly user interface and competitive pricing.

 One of the biggest problems when conducting case research is the massive amount of information that you have to filter through and the fact that some critical information can be hard to find.
-Casetext aims to solve this by having an advanced search engine that helps you filter out the useful information from the noise.
+One of the best legal software, Casetext aims to solve this by having an advanced search engine that helps you filter out the useful information from the noise.

 - It helps you find the information you need by flagging bad-law cases, easy to use labels and case summaries that are written by judges.